LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Overview
 --------

-This tool generates library, file, and entity diagrams for source files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
+This tool generates library, directory, file, and entity diagrams for source files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
 Limited support is also available for generating diagrams for Prolog module applications.
 It's also possible to generate predicate cross-referencing diagrams for plain Prolog files.

-Linking library diagrams to entity diagrams to predicate cross-referencing diagrams is also supported when using SVG output.
+Linking library and directory diagrams to entity diagrams to predicate cross-referencing diagrams is also supported when using SVG output.
 This feature allows using diagrams for navigating complex code by zooming into details.
 SVG output can also easily link to both source code repositories and API documentation.
 This allows diagrams to be used for source code navigation.

 All diagrams support a comprehensive set of options to customize the final contents and appearance.